SageRalph/TSR-Public/README.md

 `results/tasks.implicit.csv` contains the results of evaluation of TSR-a on all IWSC tasks using `scripts/TSREvalImplicit.py`.

-`results/algorithms.explicit.csv` contains the results of evaluation of all TSR scoring algorithms on the IWSC SL_consumers task using `scripts/TSREvalExplicit.py`.
+`results/algorithms.explicit.csv` contains the results of evaluation of all TSR scoring algorithms on all IWSC tasks using `scripts/TSREvalExplicit.py`.

-`results/algorithms.explicit.csv` contains the results of evaluation of all TSR scoring algorithms on the IWSC SL_consumers task using `scripts/TSREvalImplicit.py`.
+`results/algorithms.explicit.csv` contains the results of evaluation of all TSR scoring algorithms on all IWSC tasks using `scripts/TSREvalImplicit.py`.

 # Scripts